-- (A) Method Compliance Reviews, Investigations and Further Reviews may include, without limitation, examination of records, and, if necessary, personal interviews of persons who may have knowledge of facts regarding Contractor's compliance with the provisions of this contract, including employees or of any supplier or resale buyer. - (B) Procedures A Compliance Review/Investigation shall be conducted at any time during normal business hours and on any business day.
-Contractor shall permit inspection of any physical location used by the Contractor, including, without limitation, the inventory (including the records relating thereto), examination of the records, making copies and abstracts, and discussions of the affairs, finances and accounts of Contractor with any employee, subcontracting attorney or certified public accountant of Contractor.
-Contractor will produce any records identified by DLA Disposition Services as necessary to support the review process and DLA Disposition Services may maintain copies of all documentation/electronic files that support the review being conducted.
-DLA shall use its best efforts to assure that Compliance Reviews/Investigations are conducted in a manner that does not unduly burden or unreasonably impinge upon the efficient operation of the affairs of Contractor. - (C) Scope The scope of Compliance Reviews/Investigations shall be as necessary to confirm Contractor's compliance with the provisions of the contract. - Section 12 Further Reviews If a Compliance Review determines there is a reasonable basis to believe that a default or breach of this contract has occurred, DLA Disposition Services, upon written notice to Contractor, may conduct any such further investigation that it deems appropriate under the circumstances, using such outside consultants, including attorneys, as it deems necessary or advisable.
-Contractor shall permit such persons, as are designated by DLA Disposition Services, to visit and inspect any physical location used by the Contractor, including, without limitation, the inventory (including the records), and to examine the records, make copies and abstracts, and discussion of the affairs, finances and accounts of Contractor with any employee, subcontracting attorney or certified public accountant of the Contractor.
-Notwithstanding the foregoing, if Contractor gives notice to DLA Disposition Services stating that a Further Review is not justified, DLA Disposition Services shall delay the commencement of any such Further Review for a period of fourteen (14) calendar days after the delivery of its notice thereof to permit Contractor to seek a determination of the appropriateness of the Further Review. - Section 13 Compliance Notification After completing the Compliance Review and/or Further Review, DLA Disposition Services shall notify Contractor in writing of any breach or default identified during the Compliance Review and/or Further Review. - Section 14 Notice of Audit Adjustment If any party determines that the records reflect any inaccuracies requiring entry of an adjustment, including, without limitation, the disbursement of any amount from the operating account or a transfer account that is inconsistent with any provision of the contract or the disposition of an item of property that is inconsistent with any provision of the contract, such party shall give written notice thereof to the other party or parties.
+(A) Method - Compliance Reviews, Investigations and Further Reviews may include, without limitation, examination of records, and, if necessary, personal interviews of persons who may have knowledge of facts regarding Purchaser's compliance with the provisions of this contract, including employees or of any supplier or resale buyer.

+(B) Procedures - A Compliance Review/Investigation will be conducted at any time during normal business hours and on any business day.
+Purchaser will permit inspection of any physical location used by the Purchaser, including, without limitation, the inventory (including the records relating thereto), examination of the records, making copies and abstracts, and discussions of the affairs, finances and accounts of Purchaser with any employee, subcontracting attorney or certified public accountant of Purchaser.
+Purchaser will produce any records identified by DLA Disposition Services as necessary to support the review process and DLA Disposition Services may maintain copies of all documentation/electronic files that support the review being conducted.
+DLA will use its best efforts to assure that Compliance Reviews/Investigations are conducted in a manner that does not unduly burden or unreasonably impinge upon the efficient operation of the affairs of Purchaser.

+(C) Scope - The scope of Compliance Reviews/Investigations will be as necessary to confirm Purchaser's compliance with the provisions of the contract.

+Section 11 - Further Reviews - If a Compliance Review determines there is a reasonable basis to believe that a default or breach of this contract has occurred, DLA Disposition Services, upon written notice to Purchaser, may conduct any such further investigation that it deems appropriate under the circumstances, using such outside consultants, including attorneys, as it deems necessary or advisable.
+Purchaser will permit such persons, as are designated by DLA Disposition Services, to visit and inspect any physical location used by the Purchaser, including, without limitation, the inventory (including the records), and to examine the records, make copies and abstracts, and discussion of the affairs, finances and accounts of Purchaser with any employee, subcontracting attorney or certified public accountant of the Purchaser.
+Notwithstanding the foregoing, if Purchaser gives notice to DLA Disposition Services stating that a Further Review is not justified, DLA Disposition Services will delay the commencement of any such Further Review for a period of fourteen (14) calendar days after the delivery of its notice thereof to permit Purchaser to seek a determination of the appropriateness of the Further Review.

+Section 12 - Compliance Notification - After completing the Compliance Review and/or Further Review, DLA Disposition Services will notify Purchaser in writing of any breach or default identified during the Compliance Review and/or Further Review.

+Section 13 - Notice of Audit Adjustment - If any party determines that the records reflect any inaccuracies requiring entry of an adjustment, including, without limitation, the disbursement of any amount from the operating account or a transfer account that is inconsistent with any provision of the contract or the disposition of an item of property that is inconsistent with any provision of the contract, such party will give written notice thereof to the other party or parties.

-Section 15 - Procedures for Adjudication of Audit Adjustments - If either Contractor or DLA Disposition Services disputes an asserted audit adjustment, it may submit such dispute for resolution.
-Upon resolution of such dispute or, if no party submits a dispute for resolution within sixty (60) calendar days of the notice of audit adjustment, the audit adjustment shall be deemed confirmed as asserted.
+Section 14 - Procedures for Adjudication of Audit Adjustments - If either Purchaser or DLA Disposition Services disputes an asserted audit adjustment, it may submit such dispute for resolution.
+Upon resolution of such dispute or, if no party submits a dispute for resolution within sixty (60) calendar days of the notice of audit adjustment, the audit adjustment will be deemed confirmed as asserted.